Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 The carrier in which your pet will be spending most of the trip is of the most importance.
 MAKE SURE IT FITS!

 Base residents are required by base and housing regulations to register animals with Veterinary Services within 10 working days of arrival and are limited to two animals per household.
-As of 2007 base housing does not allow certain breeds to live on base.
-Check with The Landings for specific breeds.
 Remember to bring your records with you when registering.
-You may also want to print and fill out our Client Information Form and Policy Letter.
-The Barksdale Veterinary Clinic will maintain all your pet's records.
-Unfortunately policy prohibits animals used or planned to be used for commercial breeding purposes from receiving services at our clinic.
+Base housing does not allow certain breeds to live on base, check with Barksdale Family Housing for specific breeds.
 Use of veterinary services is a privilege not a right and is mandated by Air Force Instruction 48-131 Veterinary Health Services.
 Anyone who owns a pet on base or uses the veterinary clinic will be expected to know and comply with these regulations.